makersacademy/todo_challenge/README.md

 Steps
 -------

-1. Fill out your learning plan self review for the week: https://github.com/makersacademy/learning_plan
-2. Fork this repo, and clone to your local machine
+1. Fork this repo, and clone to your local machine
-3. Complete the following challenge:
+2. Complete the following challenge:

 ## Challenge